 - Amazon introduced Amazon Home Services, a marketplace that provides on-demand professional services.
 It allows Amazon customers to browse, purchase, and schedule hundreds of professional services directly on the site.

 - Amazon unveiled Amazon Business, an online marketplace that gives sellers the prospect to increase their sales by reaching business customers.
-It features exclusive business pricing tools and listing of credentials by sellers.
+It features exclusive business pricing tools and a listing of credentials by sellers.

 - Amazon introduced Amazon Exclusives, a new store that provides customers access to innovative new products that are developed by more than a hundred emerging brands.